vfalendysh/AuRA-1.3/README.md

 # AuRA 1.3 Rotary Assist Film Developing Machine

-## READ THIS
+## READ THIS FIRST
 This project is the next itteration of the AuRA Film Developing Machine.
 Original machine was introduced on the Kickstarter back in 2021. https://www.kickstarter.com/projects/vfalendysh/aura-rotary-assist-film-developing-machine

-PLEASE NOTE: Everything provided AS IS, without any warranties, for non-commercial private use only.
 I'm trying my best to keep this project alive for the benefit of the Film Photography community.

-## Manuals
+### PLEASE NOTE:
+- Everything provided AS IS, without any warranties.
+- Non-commercial private use only.
+I reserve the right for the commercial destribution and use.
+- Zero liability - you do it on your own risk.
+I'm not liable for any demages related to this project.
+- If you continue with this project it means that you read and agree with the above statements.

-### Operations Manual
+## Operations Manual
 https://docs.google.com/document/d/11cLEZ-TlUOUsFuLOAkJhnijDMngBIQ9VhE78JiG_ncQ/edit?usp=sharing

 ## Questions?